vindow/game-of-life/README.md

 ## Downloading

-If you want to download and change the code then simply clone and run
+If you want to download or change the code then simply clone and run
 ```sh
 npm install
 ```